 The annual importation of chromate, dichromate and peroxochromate (excluded: zinc or lead chromate and sodium dichromate) in France was estimated at 1286 tons and the annual exportation was estimated at 7 tons in 2005 (INRS, 2005).
-According to INRS, sodium chromate is no more used in France.
+According to the RAR, EU production (without import) of ammonium dichromate was estimated in 1997 around 850 tons per year (E.C., 2005).
+No more detailed and aggregated information on volumes imported and used in Europe is available.
+Almost no contribution has been received from the Industry about the current uses of ammonium dichromate (French consultation, 2010).